AChmykhov/SmartMobileAppsPracs/README.md

-This is placeholder repository for assignments from my uni course "Smart mobile applications".
+This is repository for assignments from my uni course "Smart mobile applications".
 ===

 Author: Chmykhov Alexander.